3 Realistic Ways To Find Time & Energy To Exercise Consistently & Actually Enjoy It

 • Take notes, or make comments

-• And, a little later in the talk, I’ll be asking you do take action, and share what your biggest take-away is
+• And, a little later in the talk, I’ll be asking you to take action, and share what your biggest take-away is

 Introduction